saraferreira10/book-tracker-api/readme.md

-# BookTracker
+# 📚 BookTracker

-BookTracker is a simple application built with Node.js and Express that allows users to track books they want to read and books they have already read.
+**BookTracker** is a simple application built with Node.js and Express that allows users to track books they want to read and books they have already read.
 Using Sequelize as an ORM to interact with MySQL database, the project provides a RESTful API to create, read, update, and delete (CRUD) book information.

 ## Functionalities